open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-takehome.md

 [Android Device Setup](rbts-takehome-device-setup.md)

 One of the deployment environments you will be testing on is an actual Android device.
-These steps will guide you to get the Take Home Applicaiton running on an actual Android Device.
+These steps will guide you to get the Take Home Application running on an actual Android Device.

 ## Android Device Emulator Setup